-Subject matter jurisdiction (SMJ) is by far the Examiners’ favorite Civil Procedure Multistate Essay Exam topic to test.
-The Examiners especially like to test diversity jurisdiction and supplemental jurisdiction (with federal question jurisdiction and removal being tested slightly less frequently.
+Subject-matter jurisdiction (SMJ) is by far the examiners’ favorite Civil Procedure MEE topic to test.
+The examiners especially like to test diversity jurisdiction and supplemental jurisdiction, with federal-question jurisdiction and removal being tested slightly less frequently.
 Subject-matter jurisdiction is the power of a court to hear a certain type of case.
 Most state courts have very broad subject-matter jurisdiction whereas federal courts have limited subject-matter jurisdiction.

-- Diversity jurisdiction: This has two requirements: (1) there must be complete diversity of citizenship and (2) the amount in controversy must be over $75,000.
+- Diversity jurisdiction: This type of claim has two requirements: (1) there must be complete diversity of citizenship and (2) the amount in controversy must be over $75,000.
 Rules of domicile are tested with diversity jurisdiction.
-Remember to look to where a party is domiciled at the time the lawsuit is filed.
-That is the key moment to determine domicile for diversity jurisdiction purposes.
+Remember to look to where a party is domiciled at the time the lawsuit is filed, as that is when domicile is determined for diversity jurisdiction purposes.

 Personal jurisdiction (PJ)

-Personal jurisdiction (PJ) is not tested as often as many examinees think it is.
-It is tested about once every five years.
-Here are some tips for answering PJ questions on the Multistate Essay Exam:
+Personal jurisdiction (PJ) was not tested very often in the past but recently it has been tested more frequently.
+Here are some tips for answering PJ questions on the MEE:

-- If you see a PJ issue on your essay, make sure to discuss general jurisdiction and then discuss specific jurisdiction.
+- If you see a PJ issue on your essay, make sure to discuss general personal jurisdiction and then specific personal jurisdiction.
 Give a brief overview of both (even if specific personal jurisdiction is what is being tested, which is usually the case).
 Giving an overview of both will make your answer appear thorough.

 - Remember to mention that personal jurisdiction stems from the Fourteenth Amendment Due Process Clause.

 - General rule: Venue is proper in a district where (1) any defendant resides if all defendants reside in the same state, (2) in a district where a substantial part of the events or omissions giving rise to the claim occurred, or (3) a substantial part of property that is subject to the action is situated.
-(There are also narrow fallback rules which, so far, have not been emphasized on the Multistate Essay Exam.)
+(There are also narrow fallback rules that, so far, have not been emphasized on the MEE.)

-- Transfer to a more appropriate forum: This is tested frequently when venue is tested.
-The federal court has authority to transfer a case to another federal district for the convenience of the parties and witnesses and in the interest of justice.
-The new forum must have subject matter jurisdiction and personal jurisdiction.
+- Transfer to a more appropriate forum: This concept is frequently tested when venue is tested.
+The federal court has the authority to transfer a case to another federal district for the convenience of the parties and witnesses and in the interest of justice.
+The new forum must have subject-matter jurisdiction over the case and personal jurisdiction over the defendant.
 The court will apply the law of the transferor forum.
-(Since the case was properly brought in the transferor forum, it makes sense that the court will apply the law of the transferor forum.)
+Because the case was properly brought in the transferor forum, it makes sense that the court will apply the law of the transferor forum.

-A few other issues that appear in Civil Procedure Multistate Essay Exam questions are the following:
+Other issues that appear in Civil Procedure MEE questions are the following:

 - Service of process

 To make sure you connect every dot for the grader, get in the habit of using IRAC.
 Make sure your rule statements start from general and go to specific.
-And make sure to state the general rule before applying exceptions, especially if broader principles of Civil Procedure are tested (e.g., jurisdiction, venue).
+Also, state the general rule before applying exceptions, especially if broader principles are tested, such as jurisdiction and venue).
 Use the following format:

 - Rule (general rule / specific rule, then any relevant exceptions)

-For example, if you see personal jurisdiction tested, after identifying the issue, you should say things like:
+For example, if you see personal jurisdiction tested, after identifying the issue, your rule statement should contain things like:

 - Personal jurisdiction arises from the Due Process Clause of the Fourteenth Amendment.

-- The U.S. Constitution and state long-arm statute must be satisfied.
+- The U.S. Constitution and the state long-arm statute must be satisfied.

-- Give a brief overview of general and specific jurisdiction before applying the law to the facts and concluding.
+- A brief overview of general and specific jurisdiction before applying the law to the facts and concluding.

-Some students just jump in and make conclusory statements like “jurisdiction isn’t appropriate because there are no minimum contacts.”
+Some students just jump in and make conclusory statements like “jurisdiction is not appropriate because there are no minimum contacts.”
 These students miss out on valuable points because they do not give an overview of the basic principles of law (even though they appear to know them).
 Remember to connect every single dot for the grader!
-This will maximize your points on Civil Procedure on the Multistate Essay Exam!
+This will maximize your points on Civil Procedure on the MEE!

-Practice is critical if you want to master Civil Procedure on the Multistate Essay Exam.
-As an added bonus, you may also see your MBE score improve if you write answers to Civil Procedure Multistate Essay Exam questions.
+Practice is critical if you want to master Civil Procedure on the MEE.
+As an added bonus, you may also see your MBE score improve if you write answers to Civil Procedure MEE questions.

-Here are some links to (free) Civil Procedure questions and NCBE point sheets.
-(If you would like to purchase a book of Civil Procedure Multistate Essay Exam questions and NCBE point sheets from 2000 to the present, check out our MEE books here.
-You can also see some additional exams on the NCBE website for free here.)
+Here we provide you with some links to free Civil Procedure questions and NCBE point sheets.
+You can also see some additional exams on the NCBE website for free here.

-- Feb 2013 MEE: this covers issues of preclusion.
+- February 2013 Civil Procedure MEE: this MEE covers claim and issue preclusion.

-- July 2010 MEE: this covers personal jurisdiction and subject matter jurisdiction.
+- July 2010 Civil Procedure MEE: this MEE covers PJ and SMJ.

 Looking for MEE Help?